MarcusKlik/fstpackage.blog/content/post/fst_compression/fst_compression.md

 bench <- data.table(Threads = as.integer(NULL), Time = as.numeric(NULL),
   Mode = as.character(NULL), Level = as.integer(NULL), Size = as.numeric(NULL))

-# used a range of compression levels and number of cores
+# Note that compression with levels above 50 percent take a long time.
+# If you want to run this code yourself, start with levels 10 * 0:5
 for (level in 10 * 0:10) {
   for (threads in 1:parallel::detectCores()) {